RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 ## Back up to Google Cloud Storage (GCS)

-For [Google Cloud Platform (GCP) console](https://developers.google.com/console/) subscriptions, store your backups in a GCS bucket:
+For [Google Cloud Platform (GCP) console](https://developers.google.com/console/) subscriptions, store your backups in a Google Cloud Storage bucket:

-1. Sign in Google Cloud Platform
+1. Sign in to Google Cloud Platform console.

-1. Navigate to **Storage -> Browser**
-1. Click on the three dot button (1) on your relevant bucket name and choose **Edit bucket permissions** (2).
-    ![GCS bucket
-    permissions](/images/rc/bucket-permissions.png)
-1. Under **Add members**, enter:
+1. In the admin console menu, locate the _Storage_ section than select **Cloud Storage&nbsp;>&nbsp;Browser**.

+1. Create or select a bucket.

+1. Select the [overflow menu](https://material.io/components/app-bars-top#anatomy) (three dots, stacked) and then select the **Edit Bucket Permissions** command.

+1. Select the **Add members** button and then add:

     `service@redislabs-prod-clusters.iam.gserviceaccount.com`

-1. For the role, select **Storage Legacy -\> Storage Legacy Bucket Writer**.
+1. Set **Role** to **Storage Legacy** | **Storage Legacy Bucket Writer**.

-    ![Google Cloud Storage
-    Permissions](/images/rc/gcs-permissions.jpg)
+1. Save your changes.

+1. Verify that your bucket does _not_ have a set retention policy.

+    To do so:

+    1. View the details of your bucket.

-1. Click on the **Add** button.
+    1. Select the **Retention** tab.

-Once your bucket's permissions are set, you can use it with your resource by setting its **Backup Path** to the path of your GCS bucket and clicking the **Activate** button.
-For example, if your backups bucket's name is backups-bucket, use the path:

-`gs://backups-bucket`
+    1. Verify that there is no retention policy.

+    If a policy is defined and you cannot delete it, you need to use a different bucket.

+Use the bucket details **Configuration** tab to locate the **gsutil URI**.
+This is the value you'll assign to your resource's backup path.

 ## Back up to Azure Blob Storage